Museum of African Art, Belgrade

+The Museum of African Art (Музеј афричке уметности) located in the Senjak neighbourhood of Belgrade, Serbia, is the oldest institution in Southeast Europe dedicated exclusively to African art.
+Founded in 1977, during a period of strong Yugoslav engagement with the Non-Aligned Movement, the museum was established by Veda Zagorac and Zdravko Pečar, a former Yugoslav ambassador to Ghana and Mali, who donated the collection they gathered during their time in Africa.
+The museum’s permanent exhibition highlights artifacts from West Africa, particularly from Ghana, Mali, Côte d'Ivoire, and Burkina Faso.

+The museum presents itself as a distinctly anti-colonial institution, distinguishing itself from many other European collections of African art.
+Its artifacts were not acquired through colonization, plunder, or exploitation but were instead received as gifts from African nations, reflecting Yugoslavia’s diplomatic relationships and cultural cooperation with its African allies.

 History

 The museum was founded in 1977 and represents the only museum in the country dedicated to the arts and culture of Africa.
+When it was opened, the museum was promoted as the only anticolonial museum on the European continent.
 Most of its collection comes from the West Africa.

 The museum specializes in African art, and predominantly features African masks.
 It was established from the private collection of Croatian diplomat in service of the Socialist Federal Republic of Yugoslavia Zdravko Pečar (born in Međimurje), and was a result of his long stay as Ambassador to Africa.
 The collection contains many rare and valuable pieces from the regions in which he travelled.
 The collection was bequeathed to the City of Belgrade in 1974 by the ambassador.

 Since its initial establishment from Pečar's private collection, the museum has continually expanded its collection and as of 2006 contains approximately 1,700 pieces.